Domant3lis/PSP-Generator/README.md

 	- Correct time calculation with different time zones
 * Collect data from a specific person(s) which made the commits
 * Produce an intermediary CSV file, switch could be edited manually and then do time calculation
-* Ctrl+F for TODOs arround the code for more
+* Ctrl+F for TODOs arround the codebase for more

 ## Related documentation
 <https://ruby-doc.org/stdlib-2.6.1/libdoc/csv/rdoc/CSV.html>